Summer Wars: Development

-After the critical and commercial success of The Girl Who Leapt Through Time, Madhouse was offered to produce another film.
+Following the critical and commercial success of The Girl Who Leapt Through Time, Madhouse was offered to produce a second film.
 Whereas Madhouse based the previous film on a novel, the studio was given the chance to create the next film.
-Director Mamoru Hosoda selected a story for both people with family and those without having a family.
+Mamoru Hosoda, the director of The Girl Who Leapt Through Time, selected a story for both people with family and those without having a family.
 Production of Summer Wars commenced in 2006.

 The city of Ueda viewed from the west turret of Ueda Castle.
 Ueda was used as the setting for most of the film.

 Most of the film is set in the real-life city of Ueda.
 Ueda was chosen as the primary setting of the film because it is located in a territory formerly governed by the prominent Sanada clan, upon which the Jinnouchi family is based.
 Ueda is also close to Hosoda's birthplace in Toyama.
 Hosoda's inspiration for the name of the social network OZ came from a large supermarket that he once visited while still working for Toei Animation at the time.
 Although noting similarities between OZ and Second Life, Hosoda also cited the Japanese social networking website mixi as a primary influence because of his experiences.
 For the color and design of OZ, he cited Nintendo games as inspiration.
 The design aesthetic was compared by some reviewers to the work of Takashi Murakami.
 Hosoda said that he admires the artwork of Murakami, but designed the social network as a "clean, uncluttered look."
 During production, Hosoda visited his then-fiancée's house in Ueda, and experienced the history of her family's life.
 Hosoda cited his influence of using a family as the basis of the film from his marriage and from attending several film festivals.